 has no arrears outstanding from the instalments payable up to the date of taking possession.

 The Purchaser hereby agrees that they will not without the prior written consent of the Vendor take or attempt to take possession of the said Town house.
-However, the Vendor shall give vacant possession of the Town house to the Purchaser when the Purchaser pays the entire purchase price the stamp duty and all the costs and disbursements stipulated in this Agreement
+However, the Vendor shall give vacant possession of the Town house to the Purchaser when the Purchaser pays the entire purchase price the stamp duty and all the costs and disbursements stipulated in this Agreement, provided the Vendor provides the Purchaser with all bills and receipts of such expenses.

 Subject to Clause 16.1 and 16.2 above, the Vendor may at its own discretion and prior to handover of vacant possession, grant the Purchaser a right of access and use of the Town house under the terms and conditions of the License Agreement.